Last Updated | August 30, 2022

 Support and server maintenance costs generally depend on the license and which EHR system you are implementing in hospitals.
 The prices will depend on which license you opt for, and they include the following;

 • Perpetual License — with this license, an upfront fee is paid to own the EHR software and is used for in-house implementation.
 The one-time license fee costs up to $500,000, while hardware costs depend on the quality.
-As for the recurring expenses, they include ad hoc maintenance, updated, upgrades, and patches.
+As for the recurring expenses, they include ad hoc maintenance, updates, upgrades, and patches.
 However, there are hidden costs for integrations and customization

-• Subscription License — this license includes a monthly subscription fee and is used for cloud-based EHR systems and can be accessed on the devices.
+• Subscription License — this license includes a monthly subscription fee and is used for cloud-based EHR systems and can be accessed on devices.
 The upfront costs include setup and installation, but there are recurring costs, such as premium features and monthly subscription fees.
 Even more, there are hidden costs, such as integration, customization, and extra storage.

 If you want an exact value, keep in mind that server maintenance and support costs will depend on the EHR system vendor, so it’s best to ask them for an estimate.